African American organizations host several Corpus Christi candidate forums

 The Texas Association of Black Personnel in Higher Education chapter in Corpus Christi is taking part in local election candidate forums being held this year and hosted by different African American groups.

-Albert Walker is helping organize these forums he says he hopes this event helps spotlight the lack of representation and inspires change.
+Albert Walker is helping organize these forums.
+He said he hopes this event helps spotlight the lack of representation and inspire change.

 "A lot of times students of color are left out of these topics and left out of many discussions and there by left out of and there by left out of anything else that gets produced in the future, so if out organizations don't step up and make sure that we have a voice or that we have a collective voice we are going to find ourselves consistently left out of the conversation," said Sanders.